DevoInc/python-sdk/docs/sender/lookup.md

 ````

 **NOTE:**

 - The start and end control instructions should have the list of the names of the columns in the same order in which the lookup was created.
 - Keep in mind that the sockets must be closed at the end
+- The lookups are sent to Devo and a process running in the background loads and distributes them.
+It can take a few minutes to have the lookup available.

-##### Send lookups from CSV file
+#### Send lookups from CSV file

 After initializing the lookup, you can upload a CSV file with the lookup data by _send_csv_ method from _LtLookup_ class.